bespokegear/4BikePedalPowerChallenge/README.md

 1 x Serial output (wired) 115200 Baud
 1 x Serial output (wireless) 115200 Baud
-1 x Timer display 3 digits (Serial data clocked out) Arduino Mega for control functions
+1 x Timer display 3 digits (Serial data clocked out)
+1 x Arduino Mega for control functions

 At ALL times the units will control the PWM output of each ‘player’ to ensure the voltage over goes above 50V DC.
 The Load will kick in at 12V DC (PWM = 0%) and go to a maximm at 50V DC (PWM = 100%).
 This might not be linear.
 This depends upon ‘feel’ of units...